Local Heroes is a not-for-profit, social enterprise founded in 2016 by design curator Dr Stacey Hunter.

 A new movement in Scottish design

 Scotland is becoming increasingly renowned for its contribution to international design and while tradition and heritage remain a focal point in the popular imagination – diversity, pluralism and connectedness to global networks are influencing a whole generation of designers.
-For Scotland’s Year of Innovation Architecture and Design, we asked some of the country’s leading designers to reimagine the souvenir and produce a unique travel-themed design object.
+For Scotland’s Year of Innovation Architecture and Design in 2016, we asked some of the country’s leading designers to reimagine the souvenir and produce a unique travel-themed design object.
 The resulting collection celebrated a new movement in Scottish design that embraces colour, pattern, and the use of innovative techniques and materials.
-The exhibition presented design that communicates confidence and intellectual rigour and is polished, professional and accessible.
+The exhibition presented design that communicates confidence and intellectual rigour and was polished, professional and accessible.

 Dr Stacey Hunter is a design curator and creative producer whose work connects design thinking and practice to the everyday life of cities.
 Dr Hunter trained as a designer at Duncan of Jordanstone College of Art & Design (Dundee), and received a Ph.D. in Architecture from the University of Edinburgh in 2015.